SweekarShrestha/CSE-4317-Senior-Design-Team-Lunar/README.md

    Installation requirements
    ---------------------------
    - Install opencv with aruco marker -> `pip3 install opencv-contrib-python`
-   - Allow Python camera usage from system preferences
+   - Allow Python camera usage from system preferences.
    - Modify opencv camera code if configured with multiple cameras
    - Run command -> `python3 DetectArucoMarkers.py`
-   - Show aruco markers on the camera feed
+   - Show aruco markers on the camera feed.
    - The program should output the markerId (_of the shown aruco marker_) on the console
    - REQUIRED - PYTHON 3.7, NEWER WILL NOT WORK